 |Flattr||50 USD (5 USD/monthly)||8,25 USD (16,50 %)2||41,75 USD|

-So there is something strange going on with Brave Payments through Uphold.
+So there’s something strange going on with Brave Rewards through Uphold.
 Their fee structure clearly isn’t meant for microtransactions.
 Uphold, the currency exchange service recommended by Brave, requires a minimum credit card transaction of at least 50 USD or 75 EUR.

 If we break down the fees that Brave and Uphold charge; we find conversion, transaction, and withdrawal fees from Uphold of 1 % + 2.99 USD + 3 BAT3 + 1,95 % and finally the 5 % fee charged by Brave.
 This fee structure explains the lower costs at higher transfer amounts.

 In comparison Flattr keep 7,5 % for themselves plus a flat 9 % transaction fee, which works better for smaller amounts but adds up for higher amounts.
 You can play with the figures yourself and see how much each flattr is worth and how much you’re paying in fees with the Flattr contributor-value and fee calculator.